xboxhacker/OpenFeeder/README.md

 ﻿# OpenFeeder
 OpenSource feeder for DIY and OpenPNP community!

-**Simple laser cut acrylic body, with 99% off teh shelf hardware.**
+**Simple laser cut acrylic body, with 99% off the shelf hardware.**

 This feeder design is for MY machine.
 Extensive modifications to existing machines may be necessary to accommodate it.
 Its ment to fit a 20mm aluminum t-slot.
 I am useing t-slots from MakerSlide.